 We understand that your study needs will differ throughout the peaks and troughs of the academic year.
 We have four different study zones to help you find a space that suits your learning style.
-In the light of coronavirus pandemic we are planning to adapt our existing study zones as follows:

 The Silent Zones are in the west wing of the second and third floors of Augustine House.
 These areas are for times when you need to work on your own in silence.

 The Quiet Zones are available on the east wing of the second and third floor.
 These are spaces to focus on your work.
 Most PCs and printers are in these areas.

 The west wing on the ground and first floor are group study zones.
 There are also bookable group study rooms on the first, second and third floors of the Augustine House Library, each with a PC and large screen.
 You can use these rooms to do collaborative work, such as group assignments or practicing presentations.
 You can book a group study room in Augustine House using MyBookings

 In Augustine House, all study spaces in the atrium are more relaxed and informal.
 You can use them for more casual work or just taking a break from your studies.
 There are plenty of PCs and desks here, and there is also access to an outdoor terrace from the back of the second floor.